-Oranga Tamariki Action Plan - a joint plan to promote wellbeing for the children, young people and families involved with Oranga Tamariki.
-Health sector agencies are responsible for a range of actions, including detailed needs assessments and responses, the development of new models of care, improving health capability for social workers and caregivers, and supporting a review of the Gateway assessment process, as well as actions to improve data and information sharing.
+- The Oranga Tamariki Action Plan is a joint plan to promote wellbeing for the children, young people and families involved with Oranga Tamariki.
+Health sector agencies are responsible for a range of actions, including detailed needs assessments and responses, the development of new models of care, improving health capability for social workers and caregivers, and supporting a review of the Gateway assessment process, as well as actions to improve data and information sharing. - The Child and Youth Wellbeing Strategy is a national strategy to improve the wellbeing of all children and young people under the age of 25.
+Health agencies are leading actions to design a maternity whole of system action plan; provide intensive parenting support; expand the pregnancy and parenting service; review the Well

-- Child and Youth Wellbeing Strategy national strategy to improve the wellbeing of all children and young people under the age of 25.
-Health agencies are leading the following actions: maternity whole of system action plan, intensive parenting support, expanding the pregnancy and parenting service, review of the Well Child Tamariki Ora programme, healthy active learning, extending nurses in schools.
-The Ministry of Health is also leading the new priority area of child and youth mental wellbeing, added to the strategy in response to the 2022 review. - Te Aorerekura: National Strategy to Eliminate Family Violence and Sexual Violence The Ministry of Health is partner to delivery of the strategy, including leading action focused on support for safe early years. - Aotearoa New Zealand Homelessness Action Plan 2020-2023 national plan to prevent homelessness, increase supply and provide support services, that is based on a commitment to partner with iwi, hapū, marae and Māori organisations, local authorities, providers, and people with lived experience of homelessness to prevent and reduce homelessness.
-The plan includes an action led by Te Whatu Ora to support people leaving acute mental health and addiction inpatient units who are at risk of homelessness. - The Physical Activity and Play Plan a framework to guide cross-government work on the promotion of physical activity and play. - Healthy Active Learning is a joint government initiative between Sport NZ, Te Whatu Ora | Health New Zealand, and the Ministry of Education to improve the wellbeing of tamariki and rangatahi through healthy eating and drinking and quality physical activity. - There are also a range of health/education initiatives with examples of introducing mental wellbeing support in education and learning settings, including Mana Ake in primary/intermediate schools and mental wellbeing support in all tertiary organisations.
+Child Tamariki Ora programme; provide healthy active learning; extend nurses in schools.
+The Ministry of Health is also leading the new priority of child and youth mental wellbeing, added to the strategy in response to the 2022 review.

+- Te Aorerekura is a national strategy to eliminate family violence and sexual violence.
+The Ministry of Health is partner to delivery of the strategy, including leading action focused on support for safe early years. - The Aotearoa New Zealand Homelessness Action Plan 2020-2023 is a national plan to prevent homelessness and increase support services.
+It is based on a commitment to partner with iwi, hapū, marae and Māori organisations, local authorities, providers, and people with lived experience of homelessness to prevent and reduce homelessness.
+The plan includes an action led by Te Whatu Ora to support people leaving acute mental health and addiction inpatient units who are at risk of homelessness. - The Physical Activity and Play Plan is a framework to guide cross-government work on the promotion of physical activity and play. - Healthy Active Learning is a joint government initiative between Sport NZ, Te Whatu Ora | Health New Zealand, and the Ministry of Education to improve the wellbeing of tamariki and rangatahi through healthy eating and drinking and physical activity. - There are also a range of health/education initiatives with examples of introducing mental wellbeing support in education and learning settings, including Mana Ake in primary/intermediate schools and mental wellbeing support in all tertiary organisations.